MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 ### The resource object

-The resource explorer's `GetResource` method reads the declarative file into a resource object.
+The resource explorer's _get resource_ method reads the declarative file into a resource object.
 The resource object contains the information about the declarative file and can be used by any process that needs to reference it, such as the type loader.

 # [C#](#tab/csharp)